Are you 9-14 years old, a creative who likes to get out on the land to explore, build skills and hang out where you can be yourself?

 interested.’”

-The week will focus on a mix of nature based learning and creative expression:
+The week is a mix of nature based learning and creative expression

 The week is guided by the interests of the group.
 Participants will influence the direction of the week based on their interests.